-9 The EM algorithm is a statistical method dealing with inversion problems with unobserved latent variables.
+The EM algorithm is a statistical method dealing with inversion problems with unobserved latent variables.
 An explanation of the EM algorithm can be found in Do and Batzoglou (2008).
-In the PSM inversion problem, the latent variable is $R{i,j}$, defined as the contribution of particles with the diameter of d_i to the detected number concentration, R_i step and the maximization step.
+In the PSM inversion problem, the latent variable is $R{i,j}$, defined as the contribution of particles with the diameter of d_j to the detected number concentration, R_i (Maher and Laird, 1985).
+The algorithm obtains the recovered particle size distribution using two steps: the expectation step and the maximization step.
 In the expectation step, the values of $R{i,j}$ are estimated according to Bayesian theorem: